EvanJin4840/DiscreteMathematics/Chapter9/Relations.md

 - If a relates to b and b relates to a, then a and b must be identical.
 - Mutual relationships between distinct elements are forbidden
 - But (a->a) is allowed

+3. Irreflexive (비반사 관계)

+- No element is related to itself.
+The relation implies strictly distinct conections, so the main diagonal of the matrix contains only zeros.

+4. Reflexive and Symmetric(반사이면서 대칭적)

+- Every element is related to itself (Reflexive), and all relationships between elements are mutual (Symmetric).

+5. Niether Reflexive nor Irreflexive (반사도 아니고 비반사도 아님)

+- The relation is a mix: some elements relate to themselves, while others do not.
+It fails to be universally reflexive and also fails to be universally irreflexive.